2023 Karnataka Legislative Assembly election: Political developments

 In July 2019, the coalition government collapsed due to resignations by several members of Congress and JD(S) in the assembly.
 Subsequently, Bharatiya Janata Party formed the state government, with B. S. Yediyurappa becoming Chief Minister.

-On 26 July 2021, Yediyurappa resigned from Chief Minister's post and Basavaraj Bommai was sworn in as the new Chief Minister on 28 July 2021.
+On 26 July 2021, Yediyurappa resigned from the chief minister's post and Basavaraj Bommai was sworn in as the new chief minister on 28 July 2021.

 Defections before polls

 On 19 February 2023, BJP leader H.D.
 Thammaiah joined Congress along with his supporters.
 On 9 March 2023, BJP MLC Puttanna joined the Congress.
 Former Karnataka Chief Minister Jagadish Shettar quit BJP on 16 April 2023 and joined Congress the next day.
-Other leaders that left BJP before the polls include Laxman Savadi, M P Kumaraswamy and R. Shankar.
+Other leaders that left BJP before the polls included Laxman Savadi, M. P. Kumaraswamy and R. Shankar.

 Schedule

-The schedule of the election was announced by the Election Commission of India on 29 March 2023.
+The schedule for the election was announced by the Election Commission of India on 29 March 2023.
 The Election Commission declared that the provisions of the Model Code of Conduct "came into force with immediate effect" with the announcement of schedule.